GenaiTechne/gtsystem/README.md

 4. **Instrument speed and size (cost) of response:** Reuse `04-instrument.ipynb` for instrumenting and comparing multiple models across latency and size of response.

-4. **Benchmark quality of response:** Use `05-benchmark.ipynb` for automated benchmarking quality of responses from models like Llama and Claude using GPT-4 as an LLM evaluator.
+5. **Benchmark quality of response:** Use `05-benchmark.ipynb` for automated benchmarking quality of responses from models like Llama and Claude using GPT-4 as an LLM evaluator.

-5. **Run models on your laptop:** Get `06-ollama.ipynb` to run models like Mistral, Llama, and CodeLlama locally on your laptop and compare models hosted on Cloud or proprietary model APIs.
+6. **Run models on your laptop:** Get `06-ollama.ipynb` to run models like Mistral, Llama, and CodeLlama locally on your laptop and compare models hosted on Cloud or proprietary model APIs.

+7. **Low code sample:** Check out simple `07-low-code-sample.ipynb` to appreciate how much can be done with just simple GTSystem APIs.

+8. **Go from prototype to production:** Start with `08-prototype-to-production.ipynb` to go from prototyping using best models, then exploring local models on laptop, finally comparing fastest vendors like Groq in one seamless workflow.

+9. **Visual chat on Bedrock:** Explore `09-chat-bedrock.ipynb` for visual chat using Bedrock hosted models.

+10. **Visual chat on Anthropic:** Explore `10-chat-anthropic.ipynb` for visual chat using Anthropic hosted models.

 ## Installing Dependencies